 - Construction, mining and off-road trucking: From locating equipment, to measuring and improving asset allocation, GPS enables companies to increase return on their assets.
-Check out our posts on construction vehicle tracking and off-road equipment tracking.

 Other industries where GPS is used include: agriculture, autonomous vehicles, sales and services, the military, mobile communications, security, and fishing.

 How accurate is GPS?